-8.3.2 Transfer Tag Statements
+8.4.6 Transfer Tag Statements

-Statement Description allow-notify Defines an address_match_list that is allowed to send NOTIFY messages for the zone, in addition to addresses defined in the primaries option for the zone. allow-transfer Defines an address_match_list of hosts that are allowed to transfer the zone information from this server. allow-update Defines an address_match_list of hosts that are allowed to submit dynamic updates for primary zones. allow-update-forwarding Defines an address_match_list of hosts that are allowed to submit dynamic updates to a secondary server for transmission to a primary. also-notify Defines one or more hosts that are sent NOTIFY messages when zone changes occur. alt-transfer-source Defines alternate local IPv4 address(es) to be used by the server for inbound zone transfers, if the address(es) defined by transfer-source fail and use-alt-transfer-source is enabled. alt-transfer-source-v6 Defines alternate local IPv6 address(es) to be used by the server for inbound zone transfers. ixfr-from-differences Controls how IXFR transfers are calculated. max-journal-size Controls the size of journal files. max-refresh-time Limits the zone refresh interval to no less often than the specified value, in seconds. max-retry-time Limits the zone refresh retry interval to no less often than the specified value, in seconds.
+Statement Description allow-notify Defines an address_match_list that is allowed to send NOTIFY messages for the zone, in addition to addresses defined in the primaries option for the zone. allow-transfer Defines an address_match_list of hosts that are allowed to transfer the zone information from this server. allow-update Defines an address_match_list of hosts that are allowed to submit dynamic updates for primary zones. allow-update-forwarding Defines an address_match_list of hosts that are allowed to submit dynamic updates to a secondary server for transmission to a primary. also-notify Defines one or more hosts that are sent NOTIFY messages when zone changes occur. alt-transfer-source Defines alternate local IPv4 address(es) to be used by the server for inbound zone transfers, if the address(es) defined by transfer-source fail and use-alt-transfer-source is enabled. alt-transfer-source-v6 Defines alternate local IPv6 address(es) to be used by the server for inbound zone transfers. dialup Concentrates zone maintenance so that all transfers take place once every heartbeat-interval , ideally during a single call. ixfr-from-differences Controls how IXFR transfers are calculated. max-ixfr-ratio Sets the maximum size for IXFR responses to zone transfer requests. max-journal-size Controls the size of journal files.

-Specifies the number of minutes after which inbound zone transfers making no progress are terminated.
-Specifies the number of minutes after which outbound zone transfers making no progress are terminated. transfers making no progress are terminated.
-Specifies the number of minutes after which outbound Specifies the number of minutes after which inbound zone transfers are terminated.
-Specifies the number of minutes after which outbound zone transfers are terminated.
-Limits the zone refresh interval to no more often than the specified value, in seconds.
-Limits the zone refresh retry interval to no more often than the specified value, in seconds.
-Controls whether serial number mismatch errors are logged.
-Controls whether NOTIFY messages are sent on zone changes.
-Defines the IPv4 address (and optional port) to be used for outgoing NOTIFY messages.
-Defines the IPv6 address (and optional port) to be used for outgoing NOTIFY messages.
-Controls whether a primary responds to an incremental zone request (IXFR) or only responds with a full zone transfer (AXFR).
-Controls whether a secondary requests an incremental zone transfer (IXFR) or a full zone transfer (AXFR).
+Statement Description max-refresh-time Description max-regresn-ume Limits the zone refresh interval to no less often than the specified value, in seconds. max-retry-time Limits the zone refresh retry interval to no less often than the specified value, in seconds. max-transfer-idle-in Specifies the number of minutes after which inbound zone transfers making no progress are terminated. max-transfer-idle-out Specifies the number of minutes after which outbound zone transfers making no progress are terminated. max-transfer-time-in Specifies the number of minutes after which inbound zone transfers are terminated. max-transfer-time-out Specifies the number of minutes after which outbound zone transfers are terminated. min-refresh-time Limits the zone refresh interval to no more often than the specified value, in seconds. min-retry-time Limits the zone refresh retry interval to no more often than the specified value, in seconds. multi-master Controls whether serial number mismatch errors are logged. notify Controls whether NOTIFY messages are sent on zone changes. notify-delay Sets the delay (in seconds) between sending sets of NO-TIFY messages for a zone. notify-rate Specifies the rate at which NOTIFY requests are sent during normal zone maintenance operations. continues on next nage